amichard/nfl-rushing/README.md

 ```
 docker-compose exec api bash
 ```
+*If you're using windows, Shell scripts might not work on their native command prompt.
+A 3rd-part application like cygwin, might be able to solve the issue.
+Unix for Windows might also work, but I wasn't able to test it, unfortunately*

 * This should let you in the container, you can then run the test command:
 ```